Register on our website (or) WhatsApp us DEMO. We will reach out to you and schedule a FREE online Ukulele class

-Ukulele (sometimes referred as Uke) is a stringed instruments and looks like a smaller version of Guitar.
+Ukulele (sometimes referred as Uke) is a stringed instruments and looks like a smaller version of ukulele.
 The roots of this instrument is with Portugese immigrants, who settled in Honolulu (now in USA).The local people and the king of Hawaii, King David Kalkaua fell in love with the instrument and the instrument became very popular and is now a part of the local Hawaiian culture.
 The biggest advantage of the instruments was its portability and pleasant sound which has now spread across the globe.
 Somewhere over the rainbow (Artist: Israel "IZ" Kamakawiwoʻole) remains one the biggest hits with this instrument.

-Ukulele looks like a smaller version of Guitar and is made up of wood and nylon strings.
-While generally the Ukulele comes with a guitar shaped body, it also comes in pineapple or bell shapes.
+Ukulele looks like a smaller version of ukulele and is made up of wood and nylon strings.
+While generally the Ukulele comes with a ukulele shaped body, it also comes in pineapple or bell shapes.
 Most of the Ukuleles comes with 4 strings and this is best choice for beginners.
 But some advances Ukulele players use Ukuleles of 8 strings and now even electric version of Ukuleles are available in the market.
 But remember the best choice for the beginner is a 4 stringed Ukulele

 Ukulele can broadly classified in 5 types based on different sizes, smallest to largest.
 They are: